Did China Get Sri Lanka to Cough Up a Port?

 Hambantota Port Suffered Losses After Opening

-Construction work for Phase 1 of Hambantota Port, undertaken jointly by China Harbour Engineering Company (CMPH) and Sinohydro Corporation, commenced in January 2008.
+Construction work for Phase 1 of Hambantota Port, undertaken jointly by China Harbour Engineering Company (CHEC) and Sinohydro Corporation, commenced in January 2008.
 The port became operational on November 18, 2010, five months ahead of schedule.

 However, Hambantota Port was unable to generate sufficient revenue to meet its loan obligations due to inadequate governance, lack of commercial and industrial activities, as well as its inability to attract passerby vessels to dock at the port.
 By the end of 2016, it suffered a total loss of $304 million.